R1999mohammadi/qrCodeGenerator/README.md

 # qrCodeGenerator
-its a basic html and CSS project
+its a basic html and CSS project.